sprice134/Chem-Buddy.github.io/PrivacyPolicy.md

 This Privacy Policy does not apply to the third-party online/mobile store from which you install the Application or make payments, including any in-game virtual items, which may also collect and use data about you.
 We are not responsible for any of the data collected by any such third party.
 COLLECTION OF YOUR INFORMATION
 We may collect information about you in a variety of ways.
 The information we may collect via the Application depends on the content and materials you use, and includes:

+While Daedalus Creations has gone to great lengths to ensure all answers are delivered accurately and precisely, it is possible for bugs to persist in the algorithms.
+By using Chem Buddy, you agree to not hold its owners, operators, or Daedalus Creations responsible for actions that occur as a result of using Chem Buddy, including but not limited to incorrect answers or use in a situation where it is not permitted.

 # Personal Data
 We do not collect personal data unless a customer inquiry is made to our support team.
 At this point your name, contact info and app usage are stored but nothing else.